close

 People perceive around 90% of information with their eyes, so visualization is an important component of every lesson.
 Especially when it comes to scientific fields of study, like Biology or Physics.
 Visuals are something taking time to prepare, but once made, they can be reused countless times in the future.

-You can use pre-designed sets, e.g. presentations or models, or manage to make them together with students during the lesson.
+You can use pre-designed sets, e.g. AI presentation maker or models, or manage to make them together with students during the lesson.
 For example, you can explain a historical event, e.g. a battle and siege, by asking students to draw a plan with dates on a whiteboard.
 They will have to put forward assumptions about the course of events and, ultimately, will remember the information better.

 What do lesson plans look like?